-Under section 3.3, there is a time limit on the validity of exams prescribed in Part 3.
+Under section 3.3 of NI 31-103, there is a time limit on the validity of exams prescribed in Part 3.
 Individuals must pass an exam within 36 months before they apply for registration.
-However, this time limit does not apply if the individual:
+However, the time limit does not apply if the individual:

-- was registered in an active capacity (i.e., not suspended), in the same category in a jurisdiction of Canada at any time during the 36-month period before the date of their application; or - has gained relevant securities industry experience for a total of 12 months during the 36-month period before the date of their application: these months do not have to be consecutive, or with the same firm or organization
+- was registered in the same category in Canada for a total of 12 months during the 36-month period, or - gained relevant securities industry experience for a total of 12 months during the 36-month period